 Read past meeting agendas and minutes >>

-The Banks Peninsula Zone Committee was launched in September 2011.
+The Banks Peninsula Zone Committee was launched in September 2011 to work with the community to develop a water management Zone Implementation Programme (ZIP).

-The committee's ZIP was finalised at its first monthly meeting in February 2013, and presented it to councils to form the basis for water management work programmes.
+The ZIP was finalised in early 2013 following extensive community and stakeholder engagement and has been endorsed by councils to form the basis for water management work programmes.

-Other key focus areas for the committee haeve included also issues concerning Te Roto o Wairewa / Lake Forsyth, cultural values and the rights and interests of iwi and the crown, and the aquatic health of streams in the zone.
+Other key focus areas for the committee have included the issues concerning Wairewa / Lake Forsyth, cultural values and the rights and interests of iwi and the crown, and the aquatic health of streams in the zone.

-This year the committee will also be focussed on the Wairewa chapter to feed in to Environment Canterbury's sub-regional plan, deciding on flag-ship biodiversity projects to support, and discussing minimum flow setting procesess.
+The committee will also focus on on flag-ship biodiversity projects to support, and discussing minimum flow setting procesess.

 The committee features five community members as well as four Runanga representatives and two from council.